The ultimate Gravity SMTP guide: Everything you need to know

 With Gravity SMTP, you can access a more reliable way to send all of your WordPress site’s emails, including core emails, emails from Gravity Forms, and emails from any other plugin that uses wp_mail.

 You can choose one of the dedicated integrations for the services that we detailed above.
-Again, SendGrid makes a great option if you’re not sure where to start, thanks in large part to its generous forever-free plan.
+SendGrid can be a good option for high-volume sending, but there are also many services that still offer forever-free plans for low-volume sending.

 Or, the Custom SMTP option in Gravity SMTP also lets you use any SMTP server just by entering some basic details.

-The Gravity SMTP plugin is available at no extra cost to all Gravity Forms Elite license holders.
+The Gravity SMTP plugin is available at no extra cost to all Gravity Forms Elite, Nonprofit, and Developer license holders.
 You can download it directly from your Gravity Forms account dashboard and get started right away.

 And if you’d like to have your say on future Gravity SMTP features and integrations, head on over to our Gravity SMTP Roadmap and let us know what’s important to you.